Monarch Butterfly and Pollinators Conservation Fund 2023 Request for Proposals

 Applicants in this category should define a step-by-step restoration plan including site preparation, equipment used, planting techniques, size of the project area, description of target native plant community, and maintenance plan (e.g., prescribed burning, mowing, grazing schedules).

-If preparing a proposal that includes collecting or propagating native plants, applicants should describe the intended use of the seed or seedlings.
+If preparing a proposal that includes collecting or propagating native plants, applicants should describe the intended use of the seed or seedlings and how planting success will be monitored.
+Do not propose giving away milkweed seeds or seedlings without including significant follow-up, support, and monitoring efforts.

 Funding in this category will support the following two strategies:

-- B. Increase native seed and seedling supply, with an emphasis on improving the sustainability and affordability of regionally appropriate, local ecotypes (i.e., a locally adapted population of a species that has a distinctive limit of tolerance to environmental factors).
+- Increase native seed and seedling supply, with an emphasis on improving the sustainability and affordability of regionally appropriate, local ecotypes (see Definitions section).

-To better gauge progress on individual grants and to ensure greater consistency of project data provided by multiple grants, the Pollinator Fund provides a list of recommended metrics in Easygrants.
-We ask that applicants select the most relevant metrics from this list for their project (all possible program metrics are shown in the table below).
+To better gauge progress on individual grants and to ensure greater consistency of project data provided by multiple grants, the Pollinator Fund provides a list of metrics in Easygrants from which to choose for future reporting.
+We ask that applicants select the most relevant metrics from this list for their project.
+All possible program metrics are shown in the table below.

 - The starting value for all metrics should be entered as zero.

-Please contact Crystal Boyd (firstname.lastname@example.org) if you have questions about which metrics best apply to your project.
+Please contact Senior Program Manager Crystal Boyd (firstname.lastname@example.org) if you have questions about which metrics best apply to your project.

 |Recommended Metric||Additional Guidance|